elliotjonesdev/clearout/README.md

 * #### Navigation
   * Desktop navigation bar is laid out with minimal visual clutter and on hover the dark green background is replaced with a deeper shade of green behind the selected text.
 This helps the user instantly interact with the navigation in an intuitive manner.
 <p align="center"><img width="253" alt="Screenshot 2023-09-14 at 18 36 55" src="https://github.com/elliotjonesdev/clearout/assets/119816371/9065d9dc-61ee-4faf-b8e5-77a3ba1eb060"></p>

+* #### Footer
+    * The footer is simple and uncluttered with clear messaging, and simple in the sense that it contains the basic information and a repeat message about the CLEAROUT website.
+The user is reminded of the purpose of their visit to the website in a short snetence.
+<p align="center"></p>